PCL in the News

 By Dan Walters, October 20, 2018

 Let’s imagine that a business owner wrote a hefty campaign check to a state legislator who agreed, in return, to carry a bill that would directly benefit the contributor.
 Such a quid pro quo deal would, of course, be illegal bribery that could land both parties in jail.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Proposition 3: An $8.87 billion water and habitat bond

 By Jerry Meral and Eric Parfrey, August 23, 2018